Probate Q&A Series

 • Restricted accounts and bond reductions: In some estates, the clerk may allow certain funds to be excluded from the bond calculation if they are placed with restricted access (so withdrawals require court authorization).
 If the restriction paperwork is not properly completed or the bank will not honor the restriction, the bond may need to be higher than expected.

-• Removal risk and delays: If the personal representative cannot obtain a replacement bond (for example, due to underwriting issues), the estate may stall and the clerk may need to appoint a different fiduciary to protect beneficiaries and creditors.
+• Revocation risk and delays: If the personal representative cannot obtain a replacement bond (for example, due to underwriting issues), the estate may stall and the clerk may need to appoint a different fiduciary to protect beneficiaries and creditors.
 Related procedures often overlap with removal practice; see remove the executor or personal representative and what happens after a removal petition is filed.

 Conclusion

 In North Carolina probate, if an estate bond lapses or is no longer current, the Clerk of Superior Court can require a new bond or an increased bond and can limit further administration until the estate is properly secured.
-If the personal representative does not correct the problem, the clerk can remove the personal representative and appoint a successor, and a surety may petition the clerk for relief.
+If the personal representative does not correct the problem, the clerk can revoke the personal representative’s letters and a successor may be appointed, and a surety may petition the clerk for relief.
 The next step is to file the appropriate request with the clerk to replace or modify the bond promptly, before any additional estate funds are received or paid out.

 Talk to a Probate Attorney